lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.13.0
+- Increased Armor strength (approx 2x)
+  - Added 16 new armor techs, and 32 total armors (including all of the strike craft variants)
+  - Armors were rebalanced substantially - along the same lines as before, but all armor is substantially more resilient, but much slower to repair
+  - Armors have less damage reduction - so they're more susceptible to constant small weapons fire
+- Reduced Damage Control repair rates (approx by half)
+  - Added 2 new levels of damage control components & tech (4 total including the Ikkuro's organic hulls)
+  - Rebalanced damage control to be substantially reduced until late game
+- Removed damage control and damage reduction from command components
+  - Helms (Command) improve ECM and Targeting, but not damage control or reduction
+- Rebalanced Targeting & Countermeasures
+  - Targeting computers are stronger
+  - Countermeasures are stronger
+  - Rounded out Sensors to offer a small amount of ECM
+  - Updated all Sensors to reflect targeting strength changes
+- Added medium energy collectors to all tech levels
+  - single slot variant offers 2x the power absorption at a cost of 2x space, crew, and materials

 ### v1.12.0
 - Updated data file changes from 1.1.3.4 fixes